 Karella’s little sailor echoes Tsarouchis’s portraits of Greek sailors, one of that artist’s preferred subjects.
 When she was sixteen, she started working with Tsarouchis who was living above where her family was living.
 “I discovered a whole new world of artists, dancers and specifically Brazilian music.
 He was not a teacher, but his world was a teacher.”
 Tsarouchis worked a lot in theater doing costumes and scenery for the Dallas Civic Opera, the Royal Opera House, the Ancient Theater of Epidaurus, and La Scala.
 He used to take his young apprentice around to all the shops to buy things.
 “He was like a philosopher, like a Socrates.
 The most important things I heard from him came just before crossing the street; he was terribly afraid of crossing the street!”

 Currently her mind is set on furniture and how the sculptures she has designed in the past can be turned into utilitarian objects.
-Her French assistant comes along and together they put on the wall photos of her sculptures.
+Her French assistant comes along and together they put photos of her sculptures on the wall.
 “I have always loved working with assistants.
 I find the interaction very important.”
 Interaction between artists is also important to her, and she credits her artist friend Niki de Saint Phalle with enticing her into sculpture by inviting her to design a sculpture for her Tarot Garden in Tuscany, Italy.
-“Niki told me one day, ‘Don’t you ever feel like doing sculptures?’
+“Niki asked me one day, ‘Don’t you ever feel like doing sculptures?’
 I said, ‘Yes, but I am a painter!’ and then all of a sudden the idea got into my head.
 At that point I was painting chairs and I said there is nothing better than to make a three dimensional chair.
 That’s how the whole thing started.
 I started with chairs of a kafenio, café chairs really Greek.”

 A small sculpture on her drawing board combines elements of the pieces in the photographs.
 The draped chair with a cat’s head perched atop it is stately with an almost Egyptian feel to it.
 Without a moment’s hesitation she says, “This is a maquette and I want to produce them in Greece.
 It’s going to be made from plastic.”
 She had been walking down Madison Avenue when all of a sudden she saw “this absolutely strange little cat object” looking at her like that, and she said to herself, “Oh my God that’s what I want to capture!”